sameersbn/docker-gitlab/README.md

 Dockerfile to build a [GitLab](https://about.gitlab.com/) image for the [Docker](https://www.docker.com/products/docker-engine) opensource container platform.

-GitLab CE is set up in the Docker image using the [install from source](https://docs.gitlab.com/ce/install/installation.html) method as documented in the the official GitLab documentation.
+GitLab CE is set up in the Docker image using the [install from source](https://docs.gitlab.com/ce/install/installation.html) method as documented in the official GitLab documentation.

 For other methods to install GitLab please refer to the [Official GitLab Installation Guide](https://about.gitlab.com/install/) which includes a [GitLab image for Docker](https://docs.gitlab.com/omnibus/docker/).